Filter in News

 Olympic rowing legend Sir Steve Redgrave believes that the venue chosen for his sport at the Rio 2016 Olympic and Paralympic Games will be “very special” for competitors and spectators.

-The Great Briton, who won gold medals at five successive Games between 1984 and 2000, visited Lagoa Rodrigo de Freitas on Saturday and gave a lesson to some young Brazilian rowers.
+The Great Briton, who won gold medals at five successive Games between 1984 and 2000, visited Lagoa Rodrigo de Freitas - which will also host the canoe sprint events - on Saturday and gave a lesson to some young Brazilian rowers.

 Afterwards, he spoke excitedly about the venue, saying: “It’s a marvellous setting, it’s absolutely stunning.
 “In our sport normally we compete outside the city – we never get to compete in the heart of a city, but here in Rio we have got that chance.
 We will be very much in the middle of it, with the Jesus Christ statue looking over the rowers.
 It will be very, very special from a rower’s point of view, and I’m sure it will be special for the spectators too.”

 Redgrave, 50, is in Rio de Janeiro for the Laureus World Sports Awards – known as as ‘the Oscars of sport’ – which will take place at the city’s Theatro Municipal on Monday.
 The event is being held in Rio in 2013 and 2014 in recognition of the city’s prominence in world sport as it prepares to host the 2014 FIFA World Cup and the 2016 Olympic and Paralympic Games.

 Redgrave is a member of the Laureus Academy, an elite group of sporting legends who select the award winners each year.
 And he is certain that the Rio Games will be spectacular.